 The ships of the arctic fleet led a confused existence with the several changes in government and administration in Arkhangelsk with White Russian forces and revolutionary forces clashing during and after the Great War but by 1920 the Susanin was a unit of the Soviet Naval Forces of the North Sea.

 1921 saw the transfer of the Ivan Susanin to commercial activities.
 The previous year it had been re-named the Leytenant Dreyer.
-I have not been able to learn who Dreyer was and why the ship was named for him.
-Perhaps one of my Russian readers could find this information.
-At some later date she seems to have carried the name Skuratov.
+Nikolai Dreyer was a Russian noble in the icebreaker service who supported the Bolsheviks in the revolution and became a member of the Central Committee of the Arctic Ocean Flotilla.
+In 1919, after the interventionists, supported by the British, gained control of Arkhangelisk, Dreyer was tried and shot as a Bolshevik.* At some later date the vessel seems to have carried the name Skuratov.
 The ship itself was lost in 1922 off the Kanin Peninsula in the Barents Sea near the tiny community of Indiga (not off the coast of Norway as some accounts have it).
 In 1933 Pravda carried a small item stating that EPRON, the state salvage organization, which had raised many ships sunk in Soviet waters, would be carrying out a new job in the north; the raising of the Ivan Susanin from its resting place on the floor of the East Barents Sea.
 The icebreaker however does not appear on the list of recovered vessels and the attempt may have been abandoned.
 The name has been re-used for an icebreaker used by the Russian military which was launched in Leningrad 1973 and which is now part of the Pacific Fleet.